polilluminato/awesome-pubdev/README.md

 * [qr](https://pub.dev/packages/qr) - A QR code generation library for Dart and Flutter.
 Supports QR code version 1 through 40, error correction and redundancy.
 * [qr_code_scanner](https://pub.dev/packages/qr_code_scanner) - QR code scanner that can be embedded inside flutter.
 It uses zxing in Android and MTBBarcode scanner in iOS.
 * [qr_flutter](https://pub.dev/packages/qr_flutter) - QR.Flutter is a Flutter library for simple and fast QR code rendering via a Widget or custom painter.
-* [r_scan](https://pub.dev/packages/r_scan) - A flutter plugin about qr code scan,it can scan from file、url、memory and camera qr code.
+* [r_scan](https://pub.dev/packages/r_scan) - A flutter plugin about qr code scan it can scan from file, url, memory and camera qr code.

 ## Sensors